krixon/rules/docs/syntax.md

 This rule could be interpreted in a couple of ways:

 - The respondent is a 30 year old with any name, or is a 40 year old named Arnold.
-- The respondent is either 30 or 40 years, but regardless must be named Arnold.
+- The respondent is either 30 or 40 years old, but regardless must be named Arnold.

-Logical operators are left associative, so the rule will be interpreted as option 2; the respondent is either 30 or 40 years, but regardless must be named Arnold.
+Logical operators are left associative, so the rule will be interpreted as option 2; the respondent is either 30 or 40 years old, but regardless must be named Arnold.
 To resolve this ambiguity, sets of comparisons can be grouped with parentheses.
 If option 1 was intended, the rule can be rewritten like this:

 `age is 30 or (age is 40 and name is "Arnold")`